ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ApplyingRules.rst

         .. image:: Images/ApplyingAND4.png
             :class: puzzleborder

         Finally, in the last position, two 0's result in 0 according to the AND rule.
 Our final answer is 1010.
-In any digit where both patterns had a 1 our answer has a 1; otherwise it has a 0.
+In any digit where both patterns had a 1 our answer has a 1; otherwise, it has a 0.

 Here is the result of applying the OR rule to the same two patterns: